Scholarship Applications

 Merriam Weatherhead – 2014

 A Sociology major at University of Oregon, Merriam held leadership roles in student government at Churchill High School and Lane Community College.
 In 2016, she helped lead the Oregon Students Association voter registration campaign that registered over 45,000 students including an unprecedented 6,500 at LCC.
-Currently Merriam is a property manager in Portland, working on a real estate license, while volunteering with local animal rescue groups.
+Currently Merriam was last working on a real estate license, while volunteering with local animal rescue groups.

 Dylan McDowell – 2013

 A Yachats native, Dylan’s civic involvement began on the local Youth Council.
 He graduated summa cum laude from Oregon State University with Honors degrees in Fisheries and Wildlife Sciences and Education.
 Following graduation, Dylan worked in Washington, D.C., where he was Program Director at the National Caucus of Environmental Legislators.
-He has returned to Oregon and now works remotely from Salem as Deputy Director of the NCEL.
+Now residing in Oregon, he works remotely from Salem as Deputy Director of the NCEL.

 Dylan chairs the City of Salem Parks and Recreation Advisory Board and serves on Salem’s Climate Action Task force.
 In 2020, he was chosen as one of 25 fellows to take part in the Blue Pioneers Program Accelerator, a non-degree program through UC Santa Cruz for leaders working on ocean conservation issues.
-In recognition of Dylan’s efforts for outdoor conservation and health, he was selected for the 2018 Emerging Leaders Program at the Center for Jackson Hole’s SHIFT Conference and now serves on its Advisory Council.
+He serves on the Advisory Council for the Emerging Leaders Program at the Center for Jackson Hole’s SHIFT Conference.

 Mary Gross – 2012

-A first-year nursing student at Lane Community College, Mary grew up in Pleasant Hill.
+Mary grew up in Pleasant Hill and studied nursing at Lane Community College.
 When her original plan to become a doctor was thwarted by a medical condition, her strong commitment to education caused her to find a different path to a career in health care: earning an associate degree in nursing, completing a BS in Nursing from OHSU, and becoming a Nurse Practitioner.

 Julie Mertes – 2011